Penguin presents the audiobook edition of The Wych Elm by Tara Elm, read by Paul Nugent.

 One night changes everything for Toby.
-He's always led a charmed life - until a brutal attack leaves him damaged and traumatised, unsure even of the person he used to be.
-He seeks refuge at his family's ancestral home, the Ivy House, filled with memories of wild-strawberry summers and teenage parties with his cousins.
+A brutal attack leaves him traumatised, unsure even of the person he used to be.
+He seeks refuge at his uncle's rambling home, the Ivy House, filled with cherished memories of wild-strawberry summers and teenage parties with his cousins.

 As detectives begin to close in, Toby is forced to examine everything he thought he knew about his family, his past, and himself.